skelouse/capstone-stock-analysis/README.md

 <body>
 <p>
 Do you want to GET RICH QUICK?
-Going this route has many heartaches, and decsision trees to traverse such as.
+Going this route has many heartaches, and decision trees to traverse such as.
     <ul>
         <li>Drop some sparse columns, or fill the missing data with 0?</li>  <li>Do you <a href="https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f">one hot encode</a> an analyst saying "BUY", "HOLD", or map numerical values to each of the given features?</li> <li>What if there are irregularties in the price data you have, how do you fix them?</li></ul>  All of these and more are valid questions we had to answer, and have a direct effect on the predictions of our networks.
 If in the end our predictions do gain profits we will become <a href="https://cryptohustle.com/market-makers-vs-market-movers/#:~:text=Market%20movers%20are%20traders%20or,that%20can%20influence%20price%20action.">market movers</a>, and eventually the market will work out the methods we are using to predict.</p>
 <p>